Financial Modeling in Delhi

 - Projection of cash flow statement by building each component of cash flow statement

-- Balance the model using the debt schedule and debt sweep logic (important in terms of balancing the model)
+- Balance the model using the debt schedule and debt sweep logic (important regarding balancing the model)

-- How does the revolver facility actually balance the model?
+- How does the revolver facility balance the model?

 - How are the financial statements integrated using the Interest schedule?

 - What are circular references, why should they be avoided and how to get around circular references